openedx/edx-platform/docs/en_us/course_authors/source/additional_tools.rst

 * MoleculeAnswer.png
 * MoleculeEditor_HTML.png
-* Molecules_Dopamine.mol
+* dopamine.mol

 To download all of these files in a .zip archive, go to http://files.edx.org/MoleculeEditorFiles.zip.

 .. note:: The molecule that appears when the tool starts is a dopamine molecule.
 To use a different molecule, download the .mol file for that molecule from the `list of molecules <http://www.biotopics.co.uk/jsmol/molecules/>`_ on the `BioTopics <http://www.biotopics.co.uk/>`_ website.
-Then, upload the .mol file to the **Files & Uploads** page for your course in Studio, and change "Molecules_Dopamine.mol" in the example code to the name of your .mol file.
+Then, upload the .mol file to the **Files & Uploads** page for your course in Studio, and change "dopamine.mol" in the example code to the name of your .mol file.

 To create the molecule editor that appears in the image above, you need an HTML component followed by a Problem component.